PESOnline UK – Rules and Regulations

 7.3.1 – For the integrity of the league, drivers shall be punished should a driver clearly and unethically allows another driver’s constructor through to impact the race and / or league – this was highlighted and impactive in Season 3 2017.

-7.3.2 – This shall not be applied where a Blue Flag are in effect.
+7.3.2 – This shall not be applied where a Blue Flag is in effect.

 7.4 – More than one change of direction to defend a position is not permitted.
 Any driver moving back towards the racing line, having earlier defended his position off-line, should leave at least one car width between his own car and the edge of the track on the approach to the corner.